ravi688/VulkanRenderer/README.md

 ### Cleaning shaders (Optional)

-1. Change the working directory to `VulkanRenderer/testbed` and clean the shaders `.sb files` by running the folliwng command
+1. Change the working directory to `VulkanRenderer` and clean the shaders `.sb files` by running the folliwng command

    ```
-   cd testbed
    mingw32-make -i -s shader-clean
    ```

 ### Cleaning everything else (Optional)

-1. Change the working directory to `VulkanRenderer/testbed` and run the following command
+1. Change the working directory to `VulkanRenderer` and run the following command

    ```
-   cd testbed
    mingw32-make -i -s clean
    ```

 ### Where to go for examples?

-You can check `VulkanRenderer/testbed` directory.
+You can check `VulkanRenderer/resource/shaders` and `VulkanRenderer/source/main.c` directory for now.

 ## Features